Intern - Horticulture Assistant

 - WORKING CONDITIONS

-- May require the ability to lift a maximum of 80 pounds with assistance
+- May require ability to lift a maximum of 80 pounds with assistance

-- May lift and carry objects weighing up to 60 pounds, with assistance
+- May lift and carry objects weighing up to 40 pounds without assistance

 - Works primarily outdoors with exposure to all weather conditions, noise, dust, fumes, and chemicals, and plants, animals, and invertebrates